Set object properties by using parametric variables

 - Repeat step 9 for any other property of the same type, if needed.

-In our example, we will repeat the procedure for the other welds as well, so that they will all be linked to the Weld size box in the custom component's dialog box.
+Repeat the procedure for the other welds as well, so that they will all be linked to the Weld size box in the custom component's dialog box.

 - Save the custom component.